makeITyourway/borg_wrapper/README.md

 `--cron`
 Trigger a complete Backup including verification and prune - best used from cron cmdline

+`--icinga <warning,critical>`
+Test against the given values (config or cli) to generate icinga state and values for backup verification

 `-i, --init`
 Initialize the projects repository